Marker Logo

 this page online

-2021 by Nevada County Depot and Museum, Department of Arkansas Heritage.
+Erected 2021 by Nevada County Depot and Museum, Department of Arkansas Heritage.
 (Marker Number 5.)

 Location.
 33° 48.436′ N, 93° 23.606′ W. Marker is in Prescott, Arkansas, in Nevada County.
-Marker is at the intersection of Greenlawn Street (U.S. 371) and De Ann Street, on the left when traveling west on Greenlawn Street.
+It is at the intersection of Greenlawn Street (U.S. 371) and De Ann Street, on the left when traveling west on Greenlawn Street.
 The marker is located in the western section of the Deann Cemetery south of Greenlawn Street.
 Touch for map.
 Marker is at or near this postal address: 869 Greenlawn Street, Prescott AR 71857, United States of America.
 Touch for directions.

 Governor Thomas Chipman McRae Marker Reverse image.
 Click for full size.

-Photographed By James Hulse, October 23, 2021
+Photographed by James Hulse, October 23, 2021

 2. Governor Thomas Chipman McRae Marker Reverse